treat any clients under

 A: We use a numbing cream with all our skin-needling treatments to make the procedure comfortable.
 We’re particularly confident that the new eDermastamp needling treatment is painless.

 A: We recommend having three to six sessions, depending on the severity of your concern.
-The natural regeneration process takes up to six weeks to develop fully – the results are well worth waiting for.
+The natural regeneration process of your skin takes up to six weeks to develop fully – the results are well worth waiting for.

 A: Your skin will look flushed after a dermaroller or eDermastamp treatment and may feel tighter than normal.
 This will start to subside after one or two hours but may leave a slight redness over the following couple of days.
-It’s important that you wear a broad-spectrum SPF 50+ product.
-We recommend SkinCeuticals Mineral Radiance Defence SPF 50.
+It’s important that you wear a broad-spectrum SPF 50+ product, which you can buy from us if you don’t already have one.
 This will protect your skin during the post-treatment period.
-To speed up your recovery time, we also recommend using the SkinCeuticals Redness Neutraliser in conjunction with a moisture-quenching, hydrating serum.
+To speed up your recovery time, we also recommend using a hydrating serum.